tbiswal/eliferide/README.md

 ### Further optimization

-- Adding proper index to the table
+- Adding a proper index to the table
 - Proper error handling
 - Query optimization

+### Questions for reflection

+- What are the criteria for calculating the estimated ride duration?
+- How will the system handle multiple rides with overlapping pickup times?
+- What is the process for adding new drivers to the system?